65roadster/pavotube/README.md

 The remote control first sends commands over 2460MHz, which are not acknowledged by the Pavotube and don't appear to accomplish anything.

 The remote then configures the NRF24L01 for 2515MHz, sends a series of bytes which are acknowledged by the Pavotube but do not seem to do anything.
+These may be for other lights with a different protocol.

 It then sends the command which updates the Pavotube.
 The command is sent using W_TX_PAYLOAD followed by 4 bytes: